Shinkudaisuki/ContainerTweaksPlugin/README.md

 - For shotgun ammo, all shotgun ammo in the source container/12gauge box is loaded into the target shotgun.
 - The target container must be able to hold the dragged item.

+## Installation

+1. Install BepInEx for **Casualties: Unknown Demo**.
+2. Build or obtain `ContainerTweaks.dll`.
+3. Copy `ContainerTweaks.dll` to the game's BepInEx plugins folder:
+   - `BepInEx/plugins/ContainerTweaks.dll`
+4. Start the game.

+## Know issues

+- The background and volumn bar of the container view won't scale with the number of columns.
+Because I can't figure out how they are drawn.
+- The simi-transparent strip indicates closing inventory view won't scale for the same reasion above.
+But since the drop feature of the base game still works, I'd like to call this a feature ;) .

+## Feature updates

+- Add dedicated support for the multiplayer mod.

+## Credits

+The container scrolling implementation references code from [QoL-Unknown](https://github.com/jimmyking9999999/QoL-Unknown).

+Because QoL-Unknown does not support the latest current version (v7.1) of the game by the time this plugin was created, the container scrolling feature was ported into this plugin.

+Thanks to the original author of QoL-Unknown.
+If the original author prefers, the related referenced or ported code can be removed from this project.

 ## Changelog

 ### v1.2.0